TheAssassin/mediaplayer-setup/KODI_custom_fonts.md

-# Custom fonts for default skin
+# Custom fonts for KODI default skin

 In KODI, fonts are defined by and shipped with the skin.
 The default skin is on a read-only squashfs partition on *ELEC systems.